vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/b2b-components/vtex-quickorder.md

 ![Copy & Paste](https://raw.githubusercontent.com/vtex-apps/quickorder/master/docs/image/Copy-n-Paste.gif)

->ℹ Remember that you need to validate the list after pasting it.
+> ℹ️ Remember that you need to validate the list after pasting it.
 Validating the Reference IDs will let you know if the selected SKUs are in fact available for purchase.

 ### Upload (`quickorder-upload` block)